dwndland/Chapter.Net.WPF.Controls/README.md

 - **ChapterPasswordBox:** Hosts and enhances the WPF ChapterPasswordBox to be able to bind the password value and show info text in the background.
 - **ChapterResizer:** Brings the possibility to resize every UI control manually by hold and drag the corners or sides.
 - **ChapterSearchTextBox:** Adds search and cancel buttons to the ChapterTextBox to represent a search box shown like in the Windows explorer.
-- **SpacingStackPanel:** A StackPanel which adds a spacing between the items.
+- **ChapterStackPanel:** A StackPanel which adds a spacing between the items.
 - **SplitButton:** A button with a drop down where more commands can be available.
 - **TimeBox:** Shows textboxes to let the user input a time.
 - **TitledItemsControl:** Provides the possibility to automatically align titles and contents.